 - How much money the estate has on hand

-- Whether anyone else is contesting the will based on lack of adequate provision
+- Whether anyone else is contesting the Will based on lack of adequate provision

 - Your relationship with the deceased

-Keep in mind, however, that you can only challenge a will in Queensland if the person who died had land and/or a home in the state; or if he or she was a permanent resident of Queensland at the time of death, but held his her assets elsewhere.
+Keep in mind, however, that you can only challenge a Will in Queensland if the person who died had land and/or a home in the State; or if he or she was a permanent resident of Queensland at the time of death, but held his her assets elsewhere.

-Having said that, you do not have to live in Queensland in order to contest a will here.
+Having said that, you do not have to live in Queensland in order to contest a Will here.
 In fact, you can do so without leaving home.
 Before you initiate the process, however, it is important that you fully understand it – so if you do live somewhere else, be sure to consult a Queensland lawyer before pursuing this option.

 Clearly coping with the death of a loved one is never easy – and discovering that you have been left out of his or her Will while you are grieving complicates matters even further.
-If you feel that you have been wrongfully excluded, it is important to consult a qualified lawyer about these and any other legal remedies that may be applicable to your case.
+If you feel that you have been wrongfully excluded, it is important to consult a qualified Gold Coast lawyer about these and any other legal remedies that may be applicable to your case.